DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Methodology

 \subsection{Repeated Sampling}

-While enriching the prompt with instructions and examples can enhance the guidance provided to LLMs, it does not fully address the complexity of synthesizing CP models from textual descriptions.

-In this direction, we aim to benefit from the probabilistic nature of LLMs through repeated sampling \citep{chen2021evaluating}.
+While enriching the prompt with instructions and examples can enhance the guidance provided to LLMs, it does not fully address the challenge of synthesizing CP models from textual descriptions.
+By generating a broad distribution of potential solutions, we can increase the probability that at least one candidate is correct.
+In this direction, we aim to benefit from the probabilistic nature of LLMs through repeated sampling (or self-consistency) \citep{chen2021evaluating}.
 Instead of relying on the single “most probable” output, we increase the temperature parameter value $\tau$, generating multiple candidate models for the same problem description.
 This strategy exploits the variability in LLM outputs to identify the most consistent model across multiple runs.

 Specifically, we apply \textit{Solution Majority Voting} for the final selection of the generated model~\citep{olausson2023linc}.
-By repeatedly querying the LLM and solving each generated constraint model, we observe the solutions they produce; then, the first model yielding the most frequently observed solution is selected.
+By repeatedly querying the LLM and solving each generated constraint model, we observe and save the solutions they produce; then, the first model yielding the most frequently observed solution is selected.
 If none of the models produces a solution, we default to the first generated model.
 The process is outlined in Algorithm~\ref{alg:repeated_sampling}.